 Nourishment

 The amniotic fluid will be helping the embryo's digestive system and other important body parts to develop.
+The blastocyst will create part of the placenta, which will help deliver your nutrients to baby during the pregnancy.

-Pregnant belly and body changes at 2 months
+Your body at 2 months pregnant

-As well as becoming sensitive and sore, you may have noticed that your boobs are threatening to give the game away as they bulge and strain trying desperately not to scream ‘I’m pregnant'.
-This is either good news, or bad depending on how you feel about them.
-You might want to factor bra costs into your monthly outgoings from now on, there’s a chance you could grow up to three cup sizes before baby arrives so you investing in maternity bras can help you feel more comfortable.
+At 2 months pregnant, it's unlikely that your body will look different to before pregnancy but don't worry, your bump will soon be making an appearance between 12 and 16 weeks.
+As well as becoming sensitive and sore, if your boobs are threatening to give the game away, you may want to factor bra costs into your monthly outgoings from now on, there’s a chance you could grow up to three cup sizes before baby arrives so you investing in maternity bras can help you feel more comfortable.
+Now is the time to start considering buying some loose fitting maternity clothes as they next few weeks from now, your bump will start to get bigger and you may find, you can't fit into your skinny jeans.

-2 months pregnant checklist
+Looking after yourself at 2 months pregnant

 • Book your first midwife appointment

+If you haven't already, you should contact your GP or a local midwife to arrange your 'booking in appointment' which should take place before you are 10 weeks pregnant.
 At your first of many prenatal check-ups, your midwife will ask you lots of questions to find out about what care you may need.
 They will also ask if they can measure your height and weight, measure your blood pressure and take a blood test.
 It's likely that you will be asked to give a urine sample that will be tested for glucose, protein, red and white blood cells, and bacteria.

 • Boost your folic acid levels

 As your baby is growing so fast during this period, now is the perfect time to start taking folic acid as it can help prevent defects in your baby's development.
 You can take it through supplements or naturally through food such as nuts and breakfast cereal high in folic acid.
+Look for one with at least 400 micrograms to take daily.

-Emily Gilbertis a Digital Writer for Mother&Baby and has written for the website and previously the magazine for six years.
+Emily Gilbert is a Digital Writer for Mother&Baby and has written for the website and previously the magazine for six years.
 Specialising in product reviews, Emily is the first to know about all the exciting new releases in the parenting industry.